barneygale/quarry/docs/networking/writing_servers.rst

 By default quarry takes clients through the authentication process and then switches into the "play" protocol mode.
-Normally at this point you would implement :meth:`~ServerProtocol.player_joined` to either disconnect the client or start the process of spawning the player.
+Normally at this point you would implement :meth:`~quarry.net.protocol.Protocol.player_joined` to either disconnect the client or start the process of spawning the player.
 In the skeleton server below we don't do either, which leaves the client on the "Logging in..." screen.
 Please see the :doc:`/examples` for less pointless servers.

 .. code-block:: python